 Make ahead and leftovers

->

-> If you want to make this ahead of time, cook through stage 5 but don’t add the basil and cheese.
+If you want to make this one pan pasta ahead of time, cook through to stage 5 but don’t add the basil and cheese.
 Then set aside for a couple of hours, or in the fridge if you’re leaving it longer.
 Reheat in the pan, you may need to add a little water when you reheat as the pasta will dry out a little when it is stored.

->

-> Let any leftovers cool.
+Let any leftovers cool.
 Then wrap and keep in the fridge for up to 3 days before reheating until piping hot.

 One pan pasta ingredients (serves 4 adults)